Makai Research Pier, where M Station: Hawaii was filmed (Webmaster)

 Knowing Jack as we do, we know he put heart and soul into M Station: Hawaii, just as he did with everything he attempted.
 Even so, he had some strong odds working against him on M Station.
 The main problem was that M Station: Hawaii was too much like Hawaii Five-0.

 The Makai Research Pier appeared in who knows how many episodes of Five-0.
 True, Jack was probably operating with a very tight budget.
 The result, however, was that M Station was like an episode of Five-0 that just didn't gel.

 I kept expecting the black Mercury to come into view and screech to a halt.
 I kept waiting for McGarrett to step from the car, stride forward, and make sense out of the case.
 Where’s McGarrett?
 This is where he should have come into the story.
 But he didn’t.
 The star was absent!
 Not even Jack’s cameo appearance as Admiral Henderson could make up for the absence of McGarrett.
 Those Soviet spies wouldn't have made it onto the island if McGarrett had been around.

 The only way Jack could have made a successful Five-0 replacement was if he had gone to a different island and told a different kind of story.
-For example, he might have been a sugarcane planter on the island of Kaua'i, worked with the Hawaiian people, coped with Hawaiian problems, and delved into a bit of Hawaiian history to generate weekly episodes.
+For example, he might have been a sugarcane planter on the island of Kaua'i, working with the Hawaiian people, coping with Hawaiian problems, and delving into a bit of Hawaiian history to generate weekly episodes.
 The only thing his character would have had in common with McGarrett would have been his lauhala hat.
 Then, I think he would have had a winner – another winner!

 Behind the Scenes

-Creator / Executive Producer / Director / Actor: Jack Lord
+Creator / Executive Producer / Director: Jack Lord

 Producer: Fred Baum